koliseoapi/help/content/call-for-papers/tags.md

     parent: call-for-papers
 ---

-Sessions can be classified according to multiple categories: level, language, topic, etc. No two events are the same, and for this reason Koliseo supports flexible, customizable tag sets that are unique to your event.
-These tag sets can be used to filter sessions in the agenda or to design a balanced agenda.
+Sessions can be classified according to multiple categories: level, language, topic, etc. No two events are the same, and for this reason Koliseo supports flexible, customizable tagsets that are unique to your event.
+These tagsets can be used to filter sessions in the agenda or to design a balanced agenda.

 ## Creating tags